lemoncheesecake/lemoncheesecake/doc/api.rst

 API compatibility / stability
 -----------------------------

-lemoncheesecake follows the well know `Semantic Versioning <https://semver.org/>`_ for it's public API.
+lemoncheesecake follows the well know `Semantic Versioning <https://semver.org/>`_ for its public API.
 What is considered as "public" is everything which is documented on http://docs.lemoncheesecake.io/.
 Everything else is internal and is subject to change at anytime.